jmersonuo/jmersonuo.github.io/Activities/Narrative-maps.md

 What was the difference?
 You'll have to explain the difference in your assignment.

 **Congratulations!** That is it for today's activity.
 Please proceed to the assignment on canvas for details on what to turn in.

+Once you have completed your assignment, open and examine `Activity2-Fixed-and-Fly-To-Maps\Fly-to-many.html` in your text editor and browser.
+This version uses an array to keep track of multiple locations that we can fly to when the button is clicked.
+Each click iterates through the lng/lat pairs in the array.